What do water, wastewater, and solid waste rates fund?

 <><>*Rate adjustments are approximate.
 Actual bills may vary due to rounding.

 Commercial consumption rates vary by type of customer.
-Water and wastewater rates will increase by the same proportion as increases in the residential consumption category.
-For Solid Waste commercial customers using roll-off services, rates will be adjusted to include the cost of hauling only.
-Tipping fees will no longer be incorporated into the rate structure, as explained below.
+Water and wastewater rates increases are applied by the same proportion as increases in the residential consumption category.
+For Solid Waste commercial customers using roll-off services, rates were adjusted to include the cost of hauling only.
+Tipping fees are no longer incorporated into the rate structure, as explained below.

 Changes to Commercial Solid Waste Rates:

-No changes are scheduled for residential solid waste or most commercial services.
-A rate structure modification applies to Commercial Solid Waste Roll-Off Bin (Open Top and Compactor) services only.
-The new rate will not incorporate tipping fee tonnage, but will be a standard rate of $286 per haul (will not vary by bin size) based on the cost to the City to provide the service.
-The cost of tonnage will vary per customer, based on the weight per haul.
+In general, no changes were adopted for residential solid waste or most commercial services.
+The only rate structure modification applied to Commercial Solid Waste Roll-Off Bin (Open Top and Compactor) services.
+The new rate does not incorporate tipping fee tonnage, but is a standard rate of $286 per haul (will not vary by bin size) based on the cost to the City to provide the service.
+The cost of tonnage varies per customer, based on the weight per haul.